apache/cordova-new-committer-and-pmc/.github/ISSUE_TEMPLATE/NEW_COMMITTER_AND_PMC.md

 ---
-name: 💌 Add a new commiter and PMC
+name: 💌 Add a new committer and PMC member
 about: Steps that need to be done in order to add a new committer and PMC member

 ---